thierrygosselin/stackr/README.md

 -   Better parsing of genepop file with 2 characters for allele coding
 -   Only 10% of markers are now used for increase speed of bi-allelic markers detection
 -   Work on imputation module that will be functional in the next version bump
+-   Better code for the progress bar (Linux and Mac only) that now shows an ETA along the progress.

 **v.0.4.6**